RESTEDClient/RESTED/README.md

 ## How to contribute
 This project was from the very beginning intended to be easy to work with.
 It is basically just an angular 1.4 app inside of Firefox, so if you know angular, you're in luck!

-Features in 0.3, currently in review:
- - Remove headers from request
- - Spinner for slow requests
- - Changes undelying implementation $http -> XHR
- - Https urls should no longer break
- - Responsive adjustments - should now look good on monitors for mice

 What features are on the to-do list:
  - Improve collections with collapsible collection groups